Boulder Creek Bridge Scour Mitigation Project

 Bridge scour is the erosion of sediment from around bridge abutments or piers.
 Scour, caused by swift-moving water, can scoop out scour holes, compromising the integrity of a structure.
 Water flowing in Boulder Creek has contributed to scour along Abutment 1, specifically on the northern end of the abutment upstream of Boulder Creek.

 The proposed work would include the placement of a 1.5-foot-thick and 6-foot-high reinforced concrete curtain wall along the full length of the existing Abutment 1 spread footing, which is about 27 feet long.
 The top of the proposed curtain wall would match the current elevation of the existing top of the Abutment 1 footing.
-Rock slope protection would be placed at the northern end of the abutment upstream of Boulder Creek to protect the concrete from erosion.
+The curtain wall will wrap around the upstream (northern) side of the abutment to protect the concrete from erosion.
 Additionally, cracks and defects in the existing concrete on the underside of the bridge at Abutment 1 would be patched.

 project vicinity map